Ray-CR/BackstabTheTrade/README.md

 ### Item Manual Mode

-Select items and enter the quantity you want to trade.
+Select items and enter the quantity.
 The plugin builds a trade plan from your inventory and helps process the trade.

 ### Gil to Item Mode

-Enter the amount of gil you want to pay.
+Enter the amount of gil.
 The plugin builds a trade plan using inventory items with a similar total value.

 ### Receiver Mode